Fundamentals

 So far, we've mostly talked about scripts in the context of validating whether an output can be spent.
 We've also briefly mentioned earlier how scripts can be used to control the publication of delegation certificates or how consensus rewards can be withdrawn.

 These different use cases are commonly referred to as script purposes.
 Until now, we've seen three purposes: spend, publish and withdraw.
-There's a fourth one: mint.
+There are three more: mint, vote and propose

 The mint purpose refers to scripts that are executed to validate whether user-defined assets can be minted (i.e. created) or burned (i.e. destroyed).
 Cardano indeed supports user-defined assets which are used to represent both fungible quantities (like a protocol currency) or non-fungible quantities (a.k.a NFTs).